 That’s what I was known for as a pro.
 But what most people don’t realize is that in high school and college, I didn’t play like that.
 There was no such thing as scrambling back then, even.
 Nobody did it.
 As I grew up, I played just like everybody else, staying in the pocket.

 But that changed when I was drafted by the Minnesota Vikings in 1961.
 The Vikings were an expansion team, so our roster was made up largely of rookies and castoffs from other teams.
 Our fourth preseason game was against the mighty Chicago Bears, and they just crushed us.
 I looked it up and the score was 30-7, but it felt much worse than that.
 We couldn’t stop their offense.
-We could do anything against their defense.
+We couldn’t do anything against their defense.
 Every part of my body was bruised and aching from the constant hits by their defenders.

 And sure enough, the first game of the regular season that year was against those same Chicago Bears.
 I knew that if I played the same way in that game as I had in the preseason game, we had no chance.
 We weren’t going to be able to stop their pass rushers, so I decided that instead of staying in the pocket and getting beaten down on every play, I was going to scramble.